How to disinfect toys and keep your child’s play area clean and free of germs, grime, and dirt.

-As parents, we try to keep all of the things our babies and children come in contact with as clean as possible.
-The place we live, the things we touch but do we disinfect toys as often as we should?
-Well, I hope you do, but if you don’t maybe it’s because you simply don’t know how, or if you should.
+As parents, I try to keep all of the things your babies and children come in contact with as clean as possible.
+The place I live, the things I touch but do I disinfect toys as often as a should? well, I hope you do, but if you don’t maybe it’s because you simply don’t know how, or if you should.

 You should be washing toys often to help reduce the spread of germs.
 When your baby is in the teething stage where everything goes in her mouth, I highly suggest having a special bin for the toys that have touched her mouth so you can wash them regularly.

 The good thing is that scrubbing toys down with soap and water is the easiest way to keep away the germs.
 The bad news is that not every toy can be cleaned this way without getting ruined.

 You can sterilize and disinfect toys for your children in machines or by needing cleaning products specially designed for disinfecting.
 While that sounds fairly straightforward, not all toys are built the same, so I have come up with a comprehensive list of how to wash all sorts of toys ranging from toys made from fabrics such as stuffed animals to toys with batteries and even paper books.

 This post may contain affiliate links.
 Full disclosure here.